Kairangi Ngaio Māori and Accredited Facilitator (English-medium and Māori-medium)

 - promote multiple ways of communicating with whānau

-- initiated programmes, processes and policies to support positive behaviour, enrolments and reo classes for whānau.
+- initiate programmes, processes and policies to support positive behaviour, enrolments and reo classes for whānau.

 Teaching as inquiry

-Successfully supported individual teachers and groups of kaiako to:
+Successfully supporting individual teachers and groups of kaiako to:

 - understand the difference between teaching as inquiry and inquiry learning